mattbierner/neith/README.md

 manipulation of immutable, hierarchical data structures through a formalized interface.

-Neith supports zippers for variations of n-ary ordered trees with labeled edges.
+Neith supports zippers for lazy, infinite data structures.
+The tree module supports zippers for variations of n-ary ordered trees with labeled edges.
-Traversed data structures may be lazy and infintie.

 ## To Clone